pmitros/school-committee/README.md

     tremendous numbers of theories about what works in education to a [rigorous, scientifically-validated
     understanding](https://visible-learning.org/2016/04/hattie-ranking-backup-of-138-effects/)
-    of what helps students learn.
+    of what helps students learn and how much.
 It's a place I'm considered a world expert, and I'd like to bring that to the district.
 [Read more](evidence)
 * **Building a culture of excellence.** I believe every student and teacher in the district should not just succeed, but excel.
 We